lfn-cnti/bestpractices/doc/cbpps/0005-single-concern-per-container.md

 #### SMF with multiple services for communicating with the AMF, UPF, and PCF needing more responsive scaling and requiring more resources for its AMF and UPF communication

-An SMF with different services providing the communication between AMF, UPF, PCF and other services in an environment with many new sessions being initiated sessions and ending during peak times may require scaling of the service responsible for communication with the AMF and UPF faster than the service communicating with the PCF.
+An SMF with different services providing the communication between AMF, UPF, PCF and other services in an environment where many new sessions are initiated and end during peak times.
+This may require scaling of the service responsible for communication with the AMF and UPF faster than the service communicating with the PCF.
 If the services are split into their own containers they can be scaled independently.